She-wolf (Roman mythology): Sports

 The Italian football clubs A.S.
 Roma and S.S.
 Robur Siena use the imagery in their respective team logos.

 Mussolini

-The Fascist government of Benito Mussolini made use of the she-wolf while in power.
+The Fascist government of Benito Mussolini used the She-Wolf as a symbol while in power.

 Coats of arms and emblems

 Siena She-Wolf

 The Sienese have a traditional tale that the city was founded by Senius and Aschius, another pair of twins who were also suckled by a she-wolf.
 They were the sons of Remus and fled Rome after his death at the hands of their uncle Romulus.
 The legend cannot be attested to prior to the Renaissance.
 However, depictions of a she-wolf and twins are common in the city and some can be dated earlier.

 Notes and coins

-The she-wolf and twins appeared on what may have been the earliest silver coin ever minted in Rome.
+The She-Wolf and twins appeared on what may have been the earliest silver coin ever minted in Rome.

 Lupercalia

 The Lupercalia was a very ancient festival even during Roman times.
 Roman historians speculated as to its origins.
 It may be associated with the god Lupercus, the god of shepherds and protector of flocks.
-Some historians link it to the she-wolf and the Lupercal.
+Some historians link it to the She-Wolf and the Lupercal.